divyanshu0469/my-leetcode-practise/README.md

 # my-leetcode-practise
-In this repositoory i will be adding multiple readme solutions for different leetcode questions done by me on daily basis as a practise.
+In this repository I will be adding multiple text files solutions for different leetcode questions done by me on daily basis as a practise.

 Question number will be given with my personal solution to the respective problem.